JuliaLang/julia/doc/src/manual/types.md

 abstract type «name» <: «supertype» end
 ```

-The `abstract` keyword introduces a new abstract type, whose name is given by `«name»`.
+The `abstract type` keyword introduces a new abstract type, whose name is given by `«name»`.
 This
 name can be optionally followed by `<:` and an already-existing type, indicating that the newly
 declared abstract type is a subtype of this "parent" type.